Adam Worth: Mistake and capture

 In 1892, Worth decided to visit Belgium, where Bullard was in jail.
 Bullard had been working with Max Shinburn (also Maximilian Schönbein), Worth's rival, when police captured them both.
 Worth had heard that Bullard had recently died.

 On 5 October, Worth improvised a robbery of a money delivery cart in Liège with two untried associates, one of them the American Johnny Curtin.
 The robbery went badly, and the police captured Worth on the spot.
 The two others got away.

 In jail, Worth refused to identify himself, and the Belgian police made inquiries abroad.
 Both the New York Police Department and Scotland Yard identified him as Worth, although the Pinkertons did not say anything.
 Max Shinburn, now in jail, told the police everything he knew.
-In jail, Worth heard nothing about his family in London, but received a letter from Kitty Flynn, who offered to finance his defense.
+In jail, Worth heard nothing about his family in London, but received a letter from Kitty Flynn, who offered to finance his defence.

 Worth's trial took place on 20 March 1893.
 The prosecutor used everything he knew about Worth.
 Worth flatly denied that he had anything to do with various crimes, saying that the last robbery had been a stupid act he had committed out of a need for money.
 All the other accusations, including those by British and American police, were mere hearsay.
 He claimed that his wealth came out of legal gambling.
-In the end, Worth was sentenced to seven years for robbery and was sent to Leuven prison.
+In the end, Worth was sentenced to seven years for robbery and was sent to Leuven Central Prison in Belgium.

 During Worth's first year in jail, Shinburn hired other inmates to beat Worth up.
 Later, Worth heard that Johnny Curtin, who was supposed to have taken care of his wife, had seduced and abandoned her.
 She had been committed to an asylum.
 The children were in the care of his brother John in the United States.